| CloserLook > Romans > Romans 2:17 to 3:20 |

 Why?

-Because they where the custodians of God’s Word.
+Because they were the custodians of God’s Word.

-However, instead of seeing this as a holy truss, the scribes and Pharisees used their privilege position to feather their own nests.
+However, instead of seeing this as a holy trust, the scribes and Pharisees used their privileged position to feather their own nests.
 Yes, like many who have gone before them, they were false shepherds.
 Ezekiel 34:3 "Ye eat the fat, and ye clothe you

 Jesus summed it up very well when He said, "ye shut up the kingdom of heaven against men: for ye neither go